 I booked my safari holiday through AfricanMecca.
 They were the most helpful company I have ever dealt with and I work within the travel industry.
 I had the most amazing time.
 The holiday went as clockwork with no hitches anywhere.

 AfricanMecca's professionalism and care understands that what distinguishes Africa is its authenticity, the land, people and wildlife who do not share our world of fashion and fanfare that distinguish so many travel companies today.

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

 Jambo Raza, It was a wonderful experience in Tanzania.
 Rogers, our guide was superb; knowledgeable, helpful and very friendly.
 We were treated very well by all your ground team and everything ran smoothly.
 I enjoyed it all.

 EAST AFRICA SAFARI BOOKING TRIP IDEA FOR VUMA HILLS CAMP IN MIKUMI TANZANIA

-When staying at Vuma Hills Camp in Mikumi, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.
+When staying at Vuma Hills Camp in Mikumi, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Nyerere (Selous), Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.